vuongtrunghieu/tymex-interview-frontend-vuongtrunghieu/README.md

 #### Vercel

-- Our application contains 2 major parts: API and Web.
-In theory, we can deploy them separately on vercel as 2 projects.
-  However, I have trouble getting API (json-server, Node.js) server running on Vercel.
-So I host it on render.com
+- Our application consists of two major components: the API and the web interface.
+In theory, we could deploy them separately on Vercel as two distinct projects.
+However, I have encountered difficulty in getting the API (json-server, Node.js) to run on Vercel, so I have opted to host it on Render.com.
-- Web is Next.js application.
-We can generally follow Vercel guide on how to deploy Next.js app on Vercel.
-With one
-  caveat: we need to config some params for Vercel build to work with Turbo.
-Follow the instruction below
+- The Web is a Next.js application, and we can generally follow Vercel's guidelines for deploying Next.js applications.
+However, there is one caveat: we need to configure certain parameters for the Vercel build to work with Turbo repo.
+Please follow the instructions below.
 - Vercel deployment configuration:
     + Framework Preset: choose Next.js
     + Build Options: `cd ../.. && pnpm run build`